omprakash24d/authflow/README.md

 -   **Email/Password Authentication**: Secure sign-up and sign-in with email and password.
 -   **Username or Email Login**: Users can sign in using either their registered email or username.
 -   **Social Logins**: Integrated with Google, GitHub, and Microsoft for easy OAuth sign-in.
+New social users are assigned a unique, auto-generated username which they can change in their settings.
 -   **Password Reset**: "Forgot Password" functionality via email.
 -   **Email Verification**: Users are prompted to verify their email address after sign-up.
 -   **Session Management**: Uses HTTP-only cookies for secure session handling.